boostercloud/booster/docs/README.md

 ```

 We have used a new flag, `--projects`, that allow us to specify the entities (can be many) the read model will
-project.
+watch for changes.
 You might be wondering what is the `:id` after the entity name.
 That's the [joinKey](#the-projection-function),
 but you can forget about it now.

 As you might guess, the read-model generator will create a file called